 Finally, you can’t have a Halloween-themed front door without a cute doormat.

 Target is always my go-to place to find a doormat since their options are always affordable and stylish.
 The three options above are all so cute I can’t choose!

 How do you decorate for Halloween?

-Have you decorated your apartment?
-Share your favorite DIY projects in the comments!
+Have you decorated your apartment for Halloween yet?
+What do you think of our Halloween decor ideas?
+Share your favorite Halloween decorating tips in the comments!